iotaledger/wasp/documentation/docs/guide/chains_and_nodes/node-config.md

 ## Prometheus

 `prometheus.bindAddress` specifies the bind address/port for the prometheus server, where it's possible to get multiple system metrics.

-By default, Prometheus is disabled and should be enabled by setting `prometheus.enabled` to `true`.
+By default, Prometheus is disabled.
+You can enable it by setting `prometheus.enabled` to `true`.

 ## Grafana

 Grafana provides a dashboard to visualize system metrics.
 It can use the prometheus metrics as a data source.